K3DFD-Radio/PHL-MER-Group-PSWS/installation.md

 ```

 ### Auto-start tmux session for PSWS monitoring and create the session if it does't exist
+1. Edit the wsprdaemon user's ~/.bash_profile and add the following lines
 ```
       if [[ -z "$TMUX" ]] && [[ -n "$SSH_TTY" || "$(tty)" == "/dev/tty1" ]]; then
           if ! tmux has-session -t psws 2>/dev/null; then